bradjd1/bradjd1.GameHangman/README.md

 You can choose to read from the array or call the API by choosing which method to call in function getWord.
 Since I implemented the API, I only pre-loaded the array with a few test words.

 I consulted previous homework assignments for examples of how to write some of the code.
 I used google to find a random word API.
-The one I chose to use is located at 'https://random-word-form.herokuapp.com/random/'
+The one I chose to use is located at 'https://random-word-form.herokuapp.com/random/'.
+I got the audio sounds from https://www.soundjay.com.

 To contribute to this game:
 1. Fork and clone the repository